This post may contain affiliate links. You can view our affiliate disclosure here.

 Where To Buy These Irons Online

-Global Golf sells regular LTDx irons along with the Combo Set and ONE Length irons.
+Another great place is Global Golf, which sells the regular LTDx irons along with the Combo Set and ONE Length irons.
 They can accommodate custom requests and offer performance guarantees and a club trade-in program (UTry) to help you minimize the financial hit.

 The Cobra LTDx iron is in a bit of a tough spot.
 Yes, it’s remarkably long and exceptionally forgiving, but most golfers who would benefit the most from this will be put off by the low trajectories.